 department (use a flashlight at night).

 • If there is a chance of the structure fire sp area, without getting too close to the bar reading to a nearby field, begin plowing a dirt fire barrier around the barn n.

 e barn, they will need to be moved to another corral or holding area.
 Do a hazard to all people on scene and can potentially get on to the road and

 • Other:

-arrive at the scene, don't be rude.
+explain that you are focused on the ca fire officials on site. arrive at the scene, don't be rude.
 See section 6, be cordial but are of the animals and safety of the premises.
 Direct them to police or

-As appropriate and when it is safe to do s actions including timeline. o, take photographs of the incident scene, damage, etc. and document
+As appropriate and when it is safe to do so actions including timeline. o, take photographs of the incident scene, damage, etc. and document

 Date Prepared: Initials of person completing:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating: